-This dialog can open from the main menu (Utilities | Graphical fragment mapper), from the ms/ms fragment window (see 11.1) through the main window showing fragment patterns of peptides.
+This dialog can open from the main menu (Utilities | Graphical fragment mapper), from the ms/ms fragment window (see 10.1) through the main button and from several other windows showing fragment patterns of peptides.
 From the main window the mapper will open without a sequence, while if called from the ms/ms window, the working peptide will be transferred.